Good Wife (TV series)

 Good Wife is a 2025 Indian Tamil-language legal drama television series starring Priyamani, Aari Arujunan, Sampath Raj, Mekha Rajan, Amrutha Srinivasan, and directed by Revathi.
 The series is a homemaker and former lawyer who, after few years, starts working at a law firm to support her family when her husband gets stuck in a political scandal.
 It premiered on JioHotstar on 4 July 2025.

+The second season of this series is planned to get released by 2026.